naganowl/postcss-squeaky-clean/DOCS.md

 ### `directories`

-An array of strings representing directories to be checked for namespaced selectors.
-These should be absolute paths to ensure the proper directories are checked
+An array of strings representing file paths which contain the top level directories which the plugin will recursive analyze for class selectors

 ### `filterExclude`